adamant/adamant.language.reference/lifetimes.md

 	public class List<~t T>
 	{
 		// TODO not sure how to make use of this.
+		// use of `~t`
 	}

+TODO:

+A better approach is probably to allow referencing the lifetime of a type parameter.

+	public class List<T>
+	{
+		// TODO not sure how to make use of this.
+		// use of `~T`, the lifetime associated with type T }

 ## The `~static` Lifetime